One ingredient and you can make it in your sleep!

 Unopened cans will be shelf stable up to 3 months.

-If you want to be a bit fancier, perhaps to gift some home made dulce de leche, you can transfer the SCM to mason jars to cook and store.
+If you want to be a bit fancier, perhaps to gift some home made caramel sauce, you can transfer the SCM to mason jars to cook and store.

 The slow cooker is good at not exceeding the given temperature so you can safely pour the SCM into a mason canning jar, put a sealing lid and screwband on it and cover them with water in your slow cooker.
 (See below if you plan to store them for a long period or gift them to someone.)

-If you plan to use it within a month, you can store the finished dulce de leche in the jar, refrigerate, until you are ready to use it.
+If you plan to use it within a month, you can store the finished caramel sauce in the jar, refrigerated, until you are ready to use it.
 Whisk it to achieve a smooth, creamy consistency before using.
-You may need to warm it slightly to get the right texture after refrigerating.
-You can store any leftover from your recipe in the jar in the fridge for a couple of weeks.
+You can warm it slightly to get the right texture after refrigerating.
+You can also mix a bit of heated cream to thin it.
+Store any leftover from your recipe in the jar in the fridge for a couple of weeks.

 Long Term Storage After Slow Cooker Method